 3. Greet the person and explain what you’re about to do.

-Changing the sheets on an occupied bed can be awkward for both the caregiver and bedridden individual.
+Changing the sheets on an occupied bed can be awkward for both the caregiver and the bedridden individual.
 If you’re caring for a close family member, the task can be emotionally draining as well.

 To mitigate discomfort, take a moment to greet the person in bed.
 If you’re caring for a patient rather than a loved one, introduce yourself.
 Regardless of the relationship, a friendly greeting and explanation of your intentions is key to preserving dignity.